sandip-kumar-jha/Pizza-Sales-SQL-Project/README.md

 * Measure revenue contribution of each pizza type

-* Track sales performance over time
+* Track sales performance over time.

----

 ## 🛠️ Skills Used